cdapio/cdap/cdap-docs/_common/_source/index.rst

 - |application-templates|_

   - **Big Data without Big Development:** How to use CDAP "out-of-the-box" to solve problems and use cases (Beta)
-  - **Introduction to Application Templates:** A blueprint that can be configured for creating Adapters (Beta)
+  - **Introduction to Application Templates:** Applications that are reusable through configuration and extensible through plugins (Beta)
   - **ETL:** Making performing ETL possible without writing code (Beta)
+  - **Custom Application Templates:**: For developers of custom Application Templates, Plugins and Adapters (Beta)

 .. |admin-manual| replace:: **Administration Manual:**
 .. _admin-manual: admin-manual/index.html